Sohaib-Snouber/master_project_ws/src/mtc_tutorial/README.md

 ```

 ## License
-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 License.
+See the [LICENSE](/LICENSE) file for details.

 ## Acknowledgements